HoangHaiPham/DataEngineerZoomCamp/week_2_workflow_orchestration/README.md

    ```
 4. In another terminal, run docker-compose ps to see which containers are up & running (there should be 7, matching with the services in your docker-compose file).
 5. You may now access the Airflow GUI by browsing to `localhost:8080` or `0.0.0.0:8080`.
 Username and password are both `airflow` .

    > **_IMPORTANT_**: this is **_NOT_** a production-ready setup!
 The username and password for Airflow have not been modified in any way; you can find them by searching for `_AIRFLOW_WWW_USER_USERNAME` and `_AIRFLOW_WWW_USER_PASSWORD` inside the `docker-compose.yaml` file.

+   To access bash prompt

+   > docker exec -it `docker-image-id` bash

 6. On finishing your run or to shut down the container/s:

    > docker-compose down